Artikash/Textractor/README.md

 ## Compiling

-Before compiling *Textractor*, you should get Visual Studio with CMake support, as well as Qt version 5.13<br>
-You should then be able to simply open the folder in Visual Studio, and build.
-Run Textractor.exe.
+Before compiling Textractor, you should get Qt version 5.13 and Visual Studio with CMake support.
+You should then hopefully be able to just open the source folder in Visual Studio and build.

 ## Project Architecture